Mistweaver Monk Frequently Asked Questions — Dragonflight 10.2

 What this means is that you should avoid simply cycling back and forth between the two spells if you have no intention of getting value out of the bonus healing buff.

-Generally, stat caps are not a real concern any more, as most of the mechanics that would lead to capping have been removed.
-Rather, stats simply gain or lose value based on their relation to each other.
+Generally, stat caps will not be a major concern until closer to the end of an expansion.
+The new diminishing returns on stats only kick in once you reach 30% worth of rating, which is not the easiest thing to do.
+That being said, stats gain or lose value based on their relation to each other.
 For example, imagine you have 5000 Intellect, and the choice between two hypothetical trinkets: one gives 10% Critical Strike, the other gives 750 Intellect.
 On average, the Crit trinket would increase your throughput by 10%, whereas the Intellect trinket would increase it by 15%; however, after a few weeks pass, you will gain better gear and now you have 8000 Intellect (excluding the trinket).
 Now, that same 750 Intellect trinket only provides a ~9.3% throughput increase, as opposed to the 10% of the Crit trinket.

 Haste, specifically, is somewhat different.
 Haste increases cast speed, as well as the rate at which HoT and DoT spells tick.
 There used to be break points for HoTs, in which it would tick quickly enough to gain an additional tick.
 Thankfully, Blizzard deemed this to be a pretty negative gearing experience, because any haste rating that you had that did not reach a break point was essentially wasted stats.
 Instead, now all HoTs and DoTs gain an additional tick at the end which is equal to the amount that would have been healed in the time remaining.
 So, if Renewing Mist falls off when it was 50% of the way to the next tick, then it will heal one last time for 50% of the normal amount.